William Lloyd Garrison: Later life and death

 Garrison spent more time at home with his family.
 He wrote weekly letters to his children and cared for his increasingly ill wife, Helen.
 She had suffered a small stroke on December 30, 1863, and was increasingly confined to the house.
 Helen died on January 25, 1876, after a severe cold worsened into pneumonia.
 A quiet funeral was held in the Garrison home.
 Garrison, overcome with grief and confined to his bedroom with a fever and severe bronchitis, was unable to join the service.
 Wendell Phillips gave a eulogy and many of Garrison's old abolitionist friends joined him upstairs to offer their private condolences.

 Garrison recovered slowly from the loss of his wife and began to attend Spiritualist circles in the hope of communicating with Helen.
 Garrison last visited England in 1877, where he met with George Thompson and other longtime friends from the British abolitionist movement.

 Suffering from kidney disease, Garrison continued to weaken during April 1879.
 He moved to New York to live with his daughter Fanny's family.
 In late May, his condition worsened, and his five surviving children rushed to join him.
 Fanny asked if he would enjoy singing some hymns.
 Although he was unable to sing, his children sang favorite hymns while he beat time with his hands and feet.
 On May 24, 1879, Garrison lost consciousness and died just before midnight.

-Garrison was buried in the Forest Hills Cemetery in Boston's Jamaica Plain neighborhood on May 28, 1879.
+Garrison was buried alongside his wife in the Forest Hills Cemetery in Boston's Jamaica Plain neighborhood on May 28, 1879.
 At the public memorial service, eulogies were given by Theodore Dwight Weld and Wendell Phillips.
-Eight abolitionist friends, both white and black, served as his pallbearers.
+Eight abolitionist friends, both white and black, served as his pallbearers, including Weld, Phillips, Lewis Hayden, and Charles Lewis Mitchell.
 Flags were flown at half-staff all across Boston.
 Frederick Douglass, then employed as a United States Marshal, spoke in memory of Garrison at a memorial service in a church in Washington, D.C., saying, "It was the glory of this man that he could stand alone with the truth, and calmly await the result."

-Garrison's namesake son, William Lloyd Garrison, Jr. (1838–1909), was a prominent advocate of the single tax, free trade, women's suffrage, and of the repeal of the Chinese Exclusion Act.
+Garrison's namesake son, William Lloyd Garrison Jr. (1838–1909), was a prominent advocate of the single tax, free trade, women's suffrage, and of the repeal of the Chinese Exclusion Act.
 His third son, Wendell Phillips Garrison (1840–1907), was literary editor of The Nation from 1865 to 1906.
 Two other sons (George Thompson Garrison and Francis Jackson Garrison, his biographer and named after abolitionist Francis Jackson) and a daughter, Helen Frances Garrison (who married Henry Villard), survived him.
 Fanny's son Oswald Garrison Villard became a prominent journalist, a founding member of the NAACP, and wrote an important biography of the abolitionist John Brown.